Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: Statistical relations Between Drifting Rate and Other Physical Quantities

 \subsection{Drifting Rate Analysis}

 Following \cite{2022RAA....22l4001Z}, we define the drifting rate as:

-We categorize burst-clusters into single-, double-, and multi-components burst-clusters, applying different methodologies to determine their drifting rates.
+We categorize burst-clusters into single-, double-, and multi-component burst-clusters, applying different methodologies to determine their drifting rates.
+The drifting of single-component bursts can be considered as intra-burst drifting, while the drifting of both the double- and multi-component burst-clusters can be considered as inter-burst drifting.

-For single-component burst-clusters, the emission bandwidth is evenly divided into three sub-bands.
-For each sub-band, Gaussian fitting is applied separately to determine both the peak time and peak frequency.
-The drifting rate is then calculated based on these values, as illustrated in Figure~\ref{single_pulse_drifting}.
-For double- and multi-components burst-clusters, we manually select an appropriate time window for each sub-burst.
+For single-component burst-clusters, the emission bandwidth is evenly divided into three sub-bands as a sampling strategy to obtain multiple independent frequency–time centroids.
+Within each sub-band, Gaussian fitting is applied to determine both the peak time and peak frequency.
+The drifting rate is then derived from these values using Orthogonal Distance Regression (ODR), as illustrated in Figure~\ref{single_pulse_drifting}.
+For double- and multi-component burst-clusters, we manually select an appropriate time window for each sub-burst.
 Within the chosen window, time integration is performed, followed by a Gaussian fitting to extract the peak frequency.
-The drifting rate is then determined by combining the peak times of each pulse, as shown in Figure~\ref{more_than_single_pulse_drifting}.
-It is important to note that the definition of drifting rate \( R_d \) is more intuitive for the double- and multi-components burst-clusters, where the unit is MHz/ms, meaning that the larger the \( R_d \), the more pronounced the drifting behavior.
+The drifting rate is then determined by combining the peak times of each sub-burst, as shown in Figure~\ref{more_than_single_pulse_drifting}.
+It is important to note that the drifting rate $R_d$ is most intuitive for double- and multi-component burst-clusters, where the unit is MHz\,ms$^{-1}$ and a larger $|R_{\rm d}|$ corresponds to a more pronounced drifting behavior.
 In contrast, for the single-component burst-clusters, when the drifting rate approaches infinity, it indicates that there is no drifting.